 If the vaccine and booster jabs offer high levels of protection, why do I keep having to have more?

-For the 2022 autumn booster programme, the primary objective is to boost immunity in those at higher risk from severe COVID-19 illness.
+The primary objective is to boost immunity in those at higher risk from severe COVID-19 illness.
 In particular, the vaccine will help avoid those people being hospitalised or dying from COVID-19 over winter.